 There are airline miles you earn with Delta, United, and other airlines.
 And then there are credit card points you can use to buy down the cash price of airfare – or transfer to other airlines.
 And there are big differences between credit card points and airline miles.

 With Chase Ultimate Rewards, you get the best of both worlds.
 You get the simplicity of Chase’s travel portal, where you can use the points you’ve earned to book airfare directly.
 It’s the easiest way to use points, our favorite way to book cheap flight deals, and it also allows you to keep earning miles with the airline you fly on.

-However, Chase also has 10 airline partners and three hotel chains to which you can transfer your Ultimate points.
+However, Chase also has more than a dozen airline and hotel chain partners to which you can transfer your Ultimate points.
 Check out the full list: